giampaolo/psutil/docs/index.rst

   argument).
   This tunction will return as soon as all processes terminate or when *timeout* occurs, if specified.
+  Differently from :meth:`Process.wait` it does not raise :class:`TimeoutExpired` if timeout occurs.
   A typical use case may be:

   - send SIGTERM to a list of processes